wiredminds/autotrack/README.md

-Javascript for automatic file download link tracking using wiredminds.
+Javascript for automatic file download link tracking using LeadLab (v6.x) by wiredminds.

 This is a development preview, do not use in production!